 "Thank you, Mr. Potter."
 Severus said, using a calm monotone voice.
 However, he felt anything but calm.
+Former Death Eaters were guilty until proven innocent, and were often arrested and punished in haste as Aurors and the Ministry wanted to take few chances with them.
 "I see.
 However, I am sure you have made a mistake, Mr...?"

 "You will call me 'sir' and 'sir' only."
 The Auror sneered.
 "We have a warrant for your arrest.
 Come along with us, now – we haven't all day."

 "I am sure that you have received the necessary papers from the late Professor Dumbledore and the Minister for Magic, Kingsley Shacklebolt?"
 Severus inquired.
 "I assure you, I have been cleared of all-"

 "Petrificus Totalus."
 The Auror said simply, before Severus could react.

 Severus felt his legs come tightly together and stiffen, his arms coming to his sides in an equally rigid position.
 He immediately fell to the floor, stiff as a board, hitting his head on a chair on his way down.